bevyengine/bevy-website/content/learn/book/ecs/commands/_index.md

 Generally speaking, this isn't useful for the average game: you can't get exclusive world access any faster than commands naturally apply.
 However, this technique can be incredibly useful for advanced control flows that are willing to sacrifice some parallelism in order to immediately (or repeatedly) process commands.

-## Mechanisms of commands

-Due to their special nature, the internal mechanics of commands are not entirely clear upon inspection.
+## Internal mechanics

+Due to some internal special-casing to reduce blocking, it can be challenging to grasp how commands are actually implemented.
 This section discusses a few of the details that can matter as an advanced end user.

 ### System parallelism and commands

+Ordinarily, mutable access to data in Bevy requires exclusive access: preventing more than one system that use this data from running at the same time.

-Interestingly, more than one system can add {{rust_type(type="struct" crate="bevy" mod = "ecs/system" name="Commands" no_mod = "true")}} at once.
+However, {{rust_type(type="struct" crate="bevy" mod = "ecs/system" name="Commands" no_mod = "true")}} are special-cased, due to their prevalence in a way that takes advantage of their append-only nature.
-This is safe to do so due to the append-only nature of the data structure.

 A fresh {{rust_type(type="struct" crate="bevy" mod = "ecs/system" name="Commands" no_mod = "true")}} struct is dispatched to each system and then each instance processed later according to the execution order of the originating systems.
-This is quite useful as it increases system parallelism in important ways ({{rust_type(type="struct" crate="bevy" mod = "ecs/system" name="Commands" no_mod = "true")}} are quite common), but it standards in stark contrast to Bevy's resources, which use [standard "no aliased mutability" logic](https://doc.rust-lang.org/rust-by-example/scope/borrow/alias.html).

 ### Application order

 When combining the effects of multiple commands, it can be important to be aware of the exact order in which your commands are executed can be vitally important.
-If one system is spawning an entity and then passing off its {{rust_type(type="trait" crate="bevy_ecs" mod = "entity" name="Entity" no_mod = "true")}}` identifier to another system, that needs to occur before the second system attempts to add components to it!
+If one system is spawning an entity and then passing off its {{rust_type(type="trait" crate="bevy_ecs" mod = "entity" name="Entity" no_mod = "true")}}` identifier to another system, the entity must be spawned before the second system attempts to add components to it!

 Thankfully, while their effect is delayed, their application order follows a few simple rules:

 1. Commands are always applied one at a time.
 2. All commands created by a given system are applied sequentially, in the order in which the methods were called on the {{rust_type(type="struct" crate="bevy" mod = "ecs/system" name="Commands" no_mod = "true")}} object in that system.
 3. If a system is explicitly specified (using `.before` or `.after`) to occur before another system, its commands will always be applied first.
-4. If two systems do not have an explicit ordering between them (including any transitive ordering from e.g. A before B before C), the order in which their commands are applied is unspecified, and may vary between runs of the app.
+4. If two systems do not have an [explicit ordering](../../game-logic/system-ordering/_index.md) between them (including any transitive ordering from e.g. A before B before C), the order in which their commands are applied is unspecified, and may vary between runs of the app.

-For more information on how to control system ordering, please read the [System Ordering](../../game-logic/system-ordering/_index.md) page in the next chapter.